VIER-CognitiveVoice/rasa-vier-cvg/README.md

 The [Bot API](https://cognitivevoice.io/specs/?urls.primaryName=Bot%20API%20(Client)) is part the incoming channel (from a bot perspective).

 ### More Information

+See and try our [little sample voicebot](https://github.com/VIER-CognitiveVoice/rasa-meter-reading-bot) built with CVG and Rasa to go into more details.

 Find more information on our Rasa integration and how to build voicebots with Rasa and CVG in our [docs](https://cognitivevoice.io/docs/conversational-ai/conversational-ai-rasa.html).